Lora Lake Apartments Cleanup

 In 2009, the Ecology and the Port entered into an Agreed Order, under which the Port agreed to conduct a Remedial Investigation/Feasibility Study (RI/FS) to understand the nature and extent of the contamination.
 The Port also demolished remaining above-ground structures and took measures — with Ecology oversight — not to disturb potentially contaminated soil.

-Lora Lake Apartments cleanup plan finalized
+Lora Lake Apartments cleanup implementation

 On September 9, 2015, the Lora Lake Apartments Site Consent Decree (Legal Agreement between Ecology and the Port of Seattle) with the Final Cleanup Action Plan was entered by King County Superior Court.